Skip to main content

 • March 6, 2022

-"I have been suffering from bilateral inflamed knees for 20+ years on and off flares including intermittent back n hip pain.
-All docs told me was that I had inflammatory arthritis and just needs to be managed with Nsaids, exercise, diet and weight loss.
-Recent episodes of higher inflammatory markers and uveitis led to diagnosis of Ankylosing Spondylitis (AS).
-Started Humira 3 weeks ago and knee swelling reduced quite a bit on day 4 after the 1st injection.
+"I have been suffering from bilateral inflamed knees for 20+ years, on and off flares, including intermittent back and hip pain.
+All docs told me was that I had inflammatory arthritis and just needed to be managed with NSAIDs, exercise, diet, and weight loss.
+Recent episodes of higher inflammatory markers and uveitis led to the diagnosis of Ankylosing Spondylitis (AS).
+Started Humira 3 weeks ago, and knee swelling reduced quite a bit on day 4 after the 1st injection.
 Back and neck pain have reduced significantly too.
-Small prick and nausea been the only side effect so far.
+Small prick and nausea have been the only side effects so far.
 The benefits outweigh the side effects by miles.
-Only concern is long term use and fear of it losing efficacy."
+Only concern is long-term use and fear of it losing efficacy."

 10 / 10